 A student's record is any information that is kept about the student in school (examples: grades, test scores, attendance).
-It is made up of the "transcript" (name, address, courses taken, credits, and grades) and the "temporary record" (progress reports, test scores, class rank, extracurricular activities and any other relevant education information).
-M.G.L. ch.
-71, § 34H specifies detailed procedures that govern access to student records by parents who do not have physical custody of their children.
-For more information, please contact the school principal.
+It is important for parents to keep the school apprised of any change in their student's information, whether it be address, phone number, etc. ...
+The student record is made up of the "transcript" (name, address, courses taken, credits, and grades) and the "temporary record" (progress reports, test scores, class rank, extracurricular activities and any other relevant education information).
 Please be advised that the temporary student record shall be reviewed by the principal or designee at the end of each academic school year, at which time misleading, outdated, or irrelevant information contained therein shall be destroyed.
 Parents and/or eligible students who wish to obtain a copy of their temporary student record prior to such destruction shall make sure request to the school principal in writing prior to the end of the academic school year at issue.
 Note: this policy applies to student records generated during remote learning.

-For students in the ninth grade or higher or 14 years old or older, the rights below belong to the students and their parents or guardian.
+For students 14 years old or older, the rights below belong to the students and their parents or guardian.
 For students 18 years old or older, the rights below belong to the students alone if they request in writing that only they, and not their parents or guardians, should have these rights.

-For students under 14 or not yet in the ninth grade, the rights below belong only to their parents or guardians.
+For students under 14 the rights below belong only to their parents or guardians.